JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="[Might be cool to include a map here, of the Pizarro and Orellana expedition.
 There is reusable geodata avilable on http://sharemap.org/public/Francisco_de_Orellana_Amazon_River_voyage_(1541-1542)#!webgl]" url="">

 The Spanish efforts to find cinnamon in the New World were not only intended to compete with the 'true' cinnamon of the Portuguese and the Dutch on Sri Lanka.
 There was more at stake.
 The commercial successes of Spain's European rivals in the East Indies made the Cape of Good Hope the principal shipping route to get there.
-The promise of South American riches could transform Cape Horn into an attractive alternative shipping route, which would benefit Spain.
-Thus, [^ref21]
+The promise of South American riches could transform Cape Horn into an attractive alternative route, which would benefit Spain.
+This was an important aim of men like Alonso de Ovalle, a Chilean Jesuit, to  [^ref21]
 	 - Spanish efforts to find cinnamon in the New World Batsaki (Y.), Cahalan (S.B.) & Tchikine (A.) 2016 (art Bleichmar over Ortega)